yogeshchandrasekharuni/fast-agent/README.md

 ### Agent Application Development

-The prompts and configurations that define your Agent Applications are stored in simple files, with minimal boilerplate, delivering  straightforward management and version control.
+Prompts and configurations that define your Agent Applications are stored in simple files, with minimal boilerplate, enabling simple management and version control.

-The ability to chat with individual Agents and Components before, during and after workflow execution makes tuning and diagnosing your application quick and simple.
+Chat with individual Agents and Components before, during and after workflow execution to tune and diagnose your agent application.
+Simple model selection makes testing Model <-> MCP Server interaction painless.

-Simple model switching enables

 ## Get started: